 |Previous College:||Vanguard University|

-men’s tennis coach, Alvin Kim started his career by winning
+men’s tennis coach, Alvin Kim started his Falcon career by

-34 straight South Coast Conference matches and four straight
+winning 34 straight South Coast Conference matches and four

-conference titles.
-That streak came to an end in 2009, as the team
+straight conference titles.
+That streak came to an end in 2009, as

-finished in a second place tie with a 9-3 mark.
-In 2013, the team
+the team finished in a second place tie with a 9-3 mark.
+Over the

-Team Playoffs, but were defeated by Riverside City College,
+Southern California Regional Team Playoffs, but were defeated by

-Individually in 2013, Nathan Eshmade advanced to the semi-finals of the State Championships, while in the off-season, he won the USTA/ITA Southern California singles and doubles championship.
-As the Small College National Championships, he advanced to the semi-finals and is expected to open the 2014 season ranked near the top in the state.
+Individually in 2013, Eshmade advanced to the semi-finals of the State Championships, while in the off-season, he won the USTA/ITA Southern California singles and doubles championship.
+As the Small College National Championships, he advanced to the semi-finals and spent the 2014 season ranked #1 in the state.